digitalrebar/provision/doc/high-availability.rst

 Configuration
 -------------

-Aside from settings listed later in this section, any and configuration flags and startup options for the dr-provision services participating in an HA cluster should be identical.
+Aside from settings listed later in this section, configuration flags and startup options for the dr-provision services participating in an HA cluster should be identical.
 It is not required that the servers participating in the HA cluster have identical versions, but they must be running on the same OS and system architecture types.
-If you try to add a server version to a cluster that is incompatible, it will fail to be added with an error telling you what to do to resolve the issue.
+If you try to add a server version to a cluster that is incompatible, it will fail with an error telling you what to do to resolve the issue.

 High Availability Startup Options